Ensuring the long-term success of remote working

 Now we’re over the initial shock, and new work patterns have become normalized, many organizations look at what they’ve achieved over the last few months with a new sense of appreciation and pride.

 And even now as places slowly start to reopen, the consensus is that a full return to the old ways of working would be a step backwards for many organizations, as they’ve gained a resiliency and flexibility they never had before.

 So, in this blog, I will be discussing how businesses build on what they’ve achieved so far.
 And as we enter a new phase, I’ll look at what it takes to create a long term, flexible working strategy capable of maintaining the wellbeing and productivity of your workforce.

 Ensuring you remain agile enough to handle whatever else 2020 has to throw at us.

 The rise of remote-first culture

-Traditionally, many leaders believed that remote working could negatively impacts employee productivity.
+Traditionally, many leaders believed that remote working could negatively impact employee productivity.